YahuiSun/bump_hunting/README.md

 # Datasets

 The DBLP dataset is crawled by ourselves from the DBLP website.
 Two files can be extracted from "DBLP.zip": "DBLP_1094k_keywords.txt" and "DBLP_1094k_collaborations.txt", which contain keywords of researhchers and collaborations between researchers respectively.
-There are 1,094,552 researhchers and 6,911,318 collaborations in total.
-This dataset is not small.   <b>`You can probably find your name or your friends' names inside!`</b>
+There are 1,094,552 researhchers and 6,911,318 collaborations in total.  <b>`You can probably find your name or your friends' names inside!`</b>

 1) DBLP_1094k_keywords.txt: The items in each line are: AuthorName, his or her keywords.
 2) DBLP_1094k_collaborations.txt: The items in each line are: Author1, Author2 (this is a collaboration; the way to calculate pairwise Jaccard distances is in our paper).